 - Reduce inflammation

-In this article, you’ll learn how krill oil works, its many health benefits, how to take it, and other essential information that will help you decide whether to take this supplement.
+This guide will inform you about many krill oil benefits, how the supplement works, how to take it, and other essential information that will help you decide whether you want to add it to your keto diet plan.

 Krill oil contains the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Unlike fish oil, krill oil also provides antioxidants and phospholipids, which enhance its stability and bioavailability.
+While the metabolic effects of krill oil are similar to those of fish oil, unlike fish oil, krill oil also provides antioxidants and phospholipids, which enhances its stability and bioavailability[*][*].

 The word “krill” means “whale food” in Norwegian.
-While there are at least 85 known species of krill, most krill oil is harvested from Euphausia superba (Antarctic krill), a small, reddish-pink, shrimp-like crustacean about two inches in length found in the Antarctic ocean.
+While there are at least 85 known species of krill, most krill oil is harvested from Euphausia superba (Antarctic krill), a small, reddish-pink, shrimp-like crustacean about two inches in length found in the oceans of Antarctica.

-Krill are an essential component of marine ecosystems; they feed on microscopic, single-celled phytoplankton, and in turn provide nourishment to birds, squid, fish, and whales.
+Krill are an essential component of marine ecosystems — they feed on microscopic, single-celled phytoplankton (this is where the DHA comes from), and in turn, provide nourishment to birds, squid, fish, and whales.

-Because krill are smaller and lower in the food chain than most fish, they contain less mercury and other contaminants than larger marine species — a huge reason more people are looking to krill over fish oil for their omega-3s[*].
+Because krill are smaller and lower on the food chain than most fish, they don’t bioaccumulate toxins as big fish do.
+As such, they contain less mercury and other contaminants than larger marine species — a significant reason why more people are looking to krill over fish oil for their omega-3s[*].

-When you eat seafood or take omega-3 supplements like krill oil, the omega-3 fatty acids can decrease systemic inflammation, lower your cholesterol, and reduce the risk of your blood platelets forming dangerous clots.
+When you eat seafood or take omega-3 supplements like krill oil, omega-3 fatty acids can decrease systemic inflammation, lower your cholesterol, and reduce the risk of your blood platelets forming dangerous clots[*][*].
+Systemic inflammation can lead to a host of health issues, including autoimmune disorders like rheumatoid arthritis.

 - Arachidonic acid